Julia A. Haller, MD

 Elected to the National Academy of Medicine in 2019, Dr. Haller’s honors include the Rolex Achievement Award (to a past NCAA lacrosse player), the American Academy of Ophthalmology (AAO) Honor Award, the AAO Senior Achievement Award, the Vitreous Society Senior Honor Award, the Crystal Apple Award (for mentorship) of the American Society of Retina Specialists (ASRS), the Kreissig Award from EURETINA, the President’s Award from Women in Ophthalmology (WIO), a Secretariat Award from the AAO, the Gertrude Pyron Award from the Retina Research Foundation/ASRS, a Lifetime Achievement Award from the AAO, the Louis Braille Award from Associated Services for the Blind, the Heed Award from the Society of Heed Fellows, the Donald Gass Medal from the Macula Society, the Strittmatter Award from the Philadelphia Medical Society (their highest honor), the AAO EnergEYES Award, the WIO Suzanne Véronneau-Troutman Award, the Charles L. Schepens, MD, Keynote Lecture Award from the Retina Research Foundation/AAO, and election to the Johns Hopkins Society of Scholars.
 She holds Chair XVI of the Academia Ophthalmologica Internationalis.
 She chairs the Board of the Society of Heed Fellows and the Council of the American Ophthalmological Society, and serves on the Boards of the Heed Ophthalmic Foundation and the AAO Foundation Board of Advisors.
 She is past president of the Retina Society, the American Society of Retina Specialists, the Women in Medicine Legacy Foundation, and the Board of Trustees of the Association of University Professors of Ophthalmology, as well as a founding member of Women in Retina.
 Her editorial board service includes RETINA, Retinal Physician, Retina Times, Ocular Surgery News, Retina Today, and Ophthalmology Times.

-A Director of Bristol Myers Squibb, Eyenovia, Opthea, and Outlook Therapeutics, a former Director of Celgene Corporation, and past Trustee of both Princeton University and the Bryn Mawr School, Dr. Haller serves as President of the Johns Hopkins Medical and Surgical Association, Chair of the Board of The College of Physicians of Philadelphia, Vice Chair, Section 6 of National Academy of Medicine, and on the Board of the Philadelphia Orchestra Association.
-She and her husband, John D. Gottsch, M.D, the Margaret C. Mosher Professor of Ophthalmology at Hopkins, have five children: John, Natalie, Will, Alex, and Clare.
+A Director of Bristol Myers Squibb, Opthea, and Outlook Therapeutics, a former Director of Celgene Corporation and Eyenovia, and past Trustee of both Princeton University and the Bryn Mawr School, Dr. Haller serves as President of the Johns Hopkins Medicine Alumni Association, Chair of the Board of The College of Physicians of Philadelphia, Vice Chair, Section 6 of National Academy of Medicine, and on the Executive Committee and Board of the The Philadelphia Orchestra and Kimmel Center, Inc. She and her husband, John D. Gottsch, MD, the Margaret C. Mosher Professor of Ophthalmology at Hopkins, have five children: John, Natalie, Will, Alex, and Clare.

 Joseph P. Bilson